Motion of an elastic capsule in a constricted microchannel: Models and geometry

 Here $p$ is the pressure, $\bu$ is the velocity, and $\mu$ is the dynamic viscosity of the fluid.

 The elastic stresses on the surface of the capsule are given by the two principal tensions, $\tauP_1$ and $\tauP_2$, defined by:~\cite{skalak1973strain}

-The dimensionless number that characterizes this problem is the capillary number, $\Ca \equiv \mu U/\Gs$, that expresses the ratio between the viscous forces and the elastic forces.
+The dimensionless number that characterizes this problem is the capillary number, $\Ca \equiv \mu U/\Gs$, where U indicates the average flow velocity.
+The capillary number expresses the ratio between the viscous forces and the elastic forces.
 Given the same flow conditions, higher capillary numbers refer to softer capsules.